clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

       jupyter notebook

-   The Jupyter server starts and opens a web browser showing the Jupyter file manager with a list of files in the current directory, as shown in figure 1.
+   The Jupyter server starts and opens a web browser showing the Jupyter file manager with a list of files in the current directory, as shown in Figure 1.

    .. figure:: figures/machine-learning-1.png
       :alt: Jupyter file manager